jbgreer/Nixfiles/README.md

 1. Boot from NixOS install media.
 I am using NixOS 23.11 minimal install.

+2. Login as nixos

-2. If you need to setup WiFi, check the NixOS manual.
+3. If you need to setup WiFi, check the NixOS manual.

    ```bash
    sudo systemctl start wpa_supplicant